Comparisons11 min read

 Surfshark Overview

-Surfshark launched in 2018 and honestly surprised a lot of people by becoming a genuine competitor to bigger names — fast.
-Like, uncomfortably fast for the established players.
+Surfshark launched in 2018 and honestly took the VPN space by surprise.
+They came in swinging and became a real competitor to the established names — which clearly rattled some cages.
 The thing that put them on the map?
 Unlimited simultaneous connections.
-For a small business owner managing multiple devices — laptop, phone, tablet, home router, that ancient work desktop you keep meaning to replace — that's a massive deal.
+For someone like me managing a laptop, phone, tablet, home router, plus that aging work desktop I keep procrastinating about replacing — that's a game-changer.

 Key Features

-- CleanWeb 2.0 — blocks ads, trackers, malware, and phishing attempts
+• CleanWeb 2.0 — blocks ads, trackers, malware, and phishing without slowing you down

-- MultiHop — routes your traffic through two VPN servers for extra privacy
+• MultiHop — routes your traffic through two VPN servers for extra privacy layers

-- Alert — monitors your email for data breaches (think of it as a lightweight HaveIBeenPwned built right into your VPN)
+• Alert — keeps tabs on your email for data breaches (think of it as a streamlined HaveIBeenPwned built straight into your VPN)

-- Antivirus (included in some plans) — basic but decent real-time protection
+• Antivirus (included in some plans) — basic but solid real-time protection

 Best For

-Teams that need to connect multiple devices under one account, privacy-focused users, and anyone who wants a feature-packed VPN without paying enterprise prices.
+Teams needing to connect multiple devices under one account, privacy-minded users, and anyone who wants a feature-rich VPN without corporate-level pricing.

 Pricing

-Surfshark also offers Surfshark One (adds antivirus, Alert, and Search) and Surfshark One+ (adds a data removal tool).
-Honestly, I think the bundled suite approach is underrated — if you were already going to buy antivirus software separately, this starts looking like a pretty smart deal.
-Worth considering if you want an all-in-one privacy setup rather than just a VPN.
+Surfshark also offers Surfshark One (adds antivirus, Alert, and Search) and Surfshark One+ (throws in a data removal tool).
+When I looked at this, it actually made sense as a bundled approach — if you were already planning to buy antivirus elsewhere, rolling it in starts to feel like smart value.
+Worth considering if you'd rather consolidate privacy tools instead of juggling separate services.

 CyberGhost Overview

-CyberGhost has been around since 2011 — that's practically ancient in VPN years, and they've got the gray hairs to prove it.
-They've built a massive user base by keeping things simple, and their server network of 11,500+ servers is one of the largest in the industry.
-Fun fact: they're Romanian-based, which puts them outside the 14 Eyes surveillance alliance — and that's a genuine privacy plus, not just marketing spin.
+CyberGhost has been around since 2011 — that's practically ancient in VPN years.
+They've built a massive user base by keeping things straightforward, and their server network of 11,500+ servers ranks among the largest anywhere.
+Fun fact: they're Romanian-based, sitting outside the 14 Eyes surveillance alliance — and that's a genuine privacy advantage, not just marketing speak.

 Key Features

-- Streaming-optimized servers — labeled by platform (Netflix US, BBC iPlayer, etc.)
+• Streaming-optimized servers — actually labeled by platform (Netflix US, BBC iPlayer, etc.)

-- NoSpy servers — premium servers physically located in their own data center in Romania
+• NoSpy servers — premium servers physically managed by their own team in Romania

-- Dedicated IP — available as an add-on
+• Dedicated IP — available as an add-on if you need it

-- Smart Rules — automation for when and how the VPN connects
+• Smart Rules — set and forget automation for when and how your VPN connects

-- WireGuard support — added in recent years, and the speed improvement is noticeable
+• WireGuard support — added recently, and the speed boost is noticeable

-- Content Blocker — blocks ads and malicious sites
+• Content Blocker — removes ads and stops malicious sites from loading

 Best For